-When processing CAA records, HARICA MUST process the "issue", "issuewild", and "iodef" property tags as specified in RFC 6844, but it is not required to act on the contents of the "iodef" property tag.
-Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags.
-HARICA MUST respect the critical flag and not issue a certificate if it encounters an unrecognized property with this flag set.
+When processing CAA records, HARICA MUST process the issue, issuewild, and iodef property tags as specified in RFC 6844, although it is not required to act on the contents of the iodef property tag.
+Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
+HARICA MUST respect the critical flag and not issue a certificate if it encounters an unrecognized property tag with this flag set.
+HARICA MAY treat a non-empty CAA Resource Record Set that does not contain any issue property tags (and also does not contain any issuewild property tags when performing CAA processing for a Wildcard Domain Name) as permission to issue, provided that no records in the CAA Resource Record Set otherwise prohibit issuance.